lgorissen/k4d/lab 14/README.md

 developer@developer-VirtualBox:~/projects/k4d/lab 14$
 ```
 Note in the above listing:
-- the NodePort and TargetPot
+- the NodePort and TargetPort
+- the NodePort Service also has an IP that can be used: 10.98.157.230:80
 - the Pods are listed under the Endpoints

 So, now we should be able to access our service via the NodePort.
 First, look up the (internal) IP of the minikube Cluster Node and then hit it with curl: